jesseleehumphry/JASHARP/README.md

 ## Server-Side

-* Ability to auto-login all players into the 'clan chat'
+* Ability to auto-login all players into a default clan chat if they don't have a cp_clanPwd set.
 * Ability to grant particular commands, like /ammerc and /amtele, to all players regardless of admin login level
     * Alternatively, auto-login all players into the admin level that has these commands
-* Ability to set the clan tag
+* Ability to set the clan tag, limit the number of varied clan channels, and automatically assign the current channel to the <> tag.
 * Ability to use some GalaxyRP-esque features, like a /me text emote
 * Expose more animations to the /am system
 * Customize the submittable length of text in the server
 * Pseudo-account system that tracks by IP, or possibility of SQL-based account
    * Account tracks kills, deaths, total time played, and a player name that a player can claim or change at any time.
-This does not take on the character name.
+This does not take on the in-game display name.
    * Set up a database that can push this to a JSON object, which can be gathered via REST verbs or displayed in an on-server HTML page to be embedded in an iframe.